bssandeshbs/PathShala/README.md

 ## Framework components used

 1. Kotlin Programming Language with MVVM design pattern
-2. Coroutines
+2. Dagger for Dependency Injection
+3. Coroutines for background threads
-3. Room Database
+4. Room Database for local storage
-4. ViewModel
-5. LiveData
+5. ViewModel for caching
+6. LiveData for making view lifecycle aware
-6. Retrofit for API call
+7. Retrofit for REST API calls
-7. Open source libraries
+8. Open source libraries